 A General Authority who holds the highest office in the LDS Church is called the prophet or president of the church.
 An apostle becomes president when he is the longest serving member of the Quorum of the Twelve.
+Thus, when the current president passes away, the apostle with the most seniority takes his place.
 It is the president’s duty to preside over the whole church.
 The original founder, Joseph Smith, was the first president.
-Currently (as of August 2019) President Russell M. Nelson holds the top office.
+Currently (as of September 2019) President Russell M. Nelson holds the top office.

 Tenth President Joseph Fielding Smith explained the role of the president:

 The President of the Church holds the keys over all the Church. . . .
 In him is concentrated the power of the Priesthood.
 He holds all the keys of every nature, pertaining to the dispensation of the Fulness of Times.
 All the keys of former dispensations which have been revealed, are vested in him” (Teachings of Presidents of the Church: Joseph Fielding Smith, 2013, p.
 157. Ellipsis in original).

 A prophet does not become a spiritual leader by studying books about religion, nor does he become one by attending a theological seminary. . . .
 One becomes a prophet or a religious leader by actual spiritual contacts.
 The true spiritual expert thus gets his diploma directly from God (Teachings of Presidents of the Church: Harold B. Lee, 2000, p.
 73. Ellipsis in original).

 Thirteenth President Ezra Taft Benson said that the prophet could also be trusted, even if what he said went against earthly knowledge: